brandf/WaveFunctionCollapse/README.md

 1. Rather than the Transformer Blocks predicting the next token, they are simply auto-encoding
     - Like an encoder-style Masked Language Model (MLM), only we're going to generate text autoregressively from it.
     - It learns to minimize the entropy (uncertainty) in the input tokens
-    - It shouldn't collapse because it's trained on the zero-entropy one-hot encodings rather than explicitly minimizing loss
+    - It shouldn't collapse because it's trained via disembedding on the zero-entropy one-hot encodings rather than explicitly minimizing entropy
     - The output is the same as input for past tokens, but for future tokens it squeezes as much entropy out as it can, giving a sequence that represents the probability distributions of the future timesteps.
 1. We don't have to use a causal mask, however it is compatible with one to limit speculation distance.
-    - it is desirable that past and future embeddings attend to each other, we can alway pad with more future embeddings
+    - it is desirable that past and future embeddings attend to each other, we can alway pad with more/less future embeddings depending on runtime conditions
     - it is expected that the entropy of the future embeddings will grow the further you speculate
-        - this 'butterfly effect' is reflected in the uncertainty
+        - this 'butterfly effect' is reflected in the uncertainty, eventually landing at max-entropy
     - tbd, if it's better to 'pin' past tokens to their zero-entropy output vs. allowing the past to drift (be recontextualized) as future embeddings collapse.
-1. Transformer Blocks are actually computing a velocity, which gets added back to the input iteratively
+1. Transformer Blocks are actually computing a delta, which gets added back to the input iteratively
     - Similar to an iterative physics solver
+    - This bares some resemblence to stable diffusion as well
+    - A recent paper about Loop Transformers did this with a single block transformer, however I'm imagining it to be more than one.
-    - This isn't a core part of the idea, however since we switched to an entropy-minimizing autoencoder, it means it's easy for an iterative solver to detect when it's converged (zero velocity/change) and early exit.
-Now the cost can be proportional to the complexity of the problem.
+    - Since we switched to an entropy-minimizing autoencoder, it means it's easy for an iterative solver to detect when it's converged (zero velocity/change) and early exit.
+Now the cost can be proportional to the complexity of the problem, or even the available compute / latency requirements.

-The outputs of the Transformer Blocks are initially handled similar to the decoder-LLM, during training loss in injected into each output via the disembedding projection, during inference things are a little different.
+The outputs of the Transformer Blocks are initially handled similar to the decoder-LLM, during training loss is injected into each output via the disembedding projection, during inference things are a little different.

 1. Rather than immediately projecting into Probability Space, we want to "collapse" one or more uncertain future embeddings into a certain (zero-entropy) embedding.
     - This allows us to autoregress in embedding space